afanblue/refineryOMS/SystemManual.md

 The volume is computed using interpolations with the VOLUME table.
 The units are bbl, barrels.

+### Shipments (Orders)

+Shipments (Orders) are requests for material.
+They are either a purchase of crude oil or a sale of refined product.
+Orders are placed manually or automagically by the simulator based on either a lack of crude oil or the refined product tanks being full.

+The processing is

+Create Order | Manual, Simulator
+Create the Transfer | Transfer
+Dock Carrier | Manual, Simulator
+Start the Transfer | Transfer
+Update the volume transferred | DevIO
+End the Transfer | Transfer
+Undock the Carrier | Simulator

 ### Transfers

 Transfers are the objects that define how oil and refined products are transferred from one place to another.
 This could be from a ship to a tank, from a crude oil tank to a refining unit, from a refining unit to a refined products tank, from a refined project tank to a ship or a tank car or a tank truck, or even from one tank to another tank which has the same contents.
 (NB, not sure that check is made...).